 No single test can diagnose Alzheimer disease.
 A healthcare provider will first rule out other conditions.
 But the only way to confirm a diagnosis of Alzheimer disease is to examine the brain after death.
 An autopsy can show changes in the brain that mark the disease.

 It’s important to find out if the dementia is caused by an illness that can be treated.
 A healthcare provider will do thorough exams of the person’s nervous system.
 The provider may also do:

 Mental status test.
-This may include tests of memory, problem solving, attention, counting, and language.
+This may include tests of memory, problem-solving, attention, counting, and language.
 Neuropsychological testing may also be done.
 This will likely be a series of tests that assess your brain function.
-It usually involves answering questions and doing certain tasks.
+It often involves answering questions and doing certain tasks.

 Medicines are often used to help people maintain mental function and carry out daily activities.
 They include: